Skip to main content

 Climate adaptation and sustainability risks

-Extreme weather is identified as the primary long-term risk over the next decade and the second highest risk most likely to present a material crisis globally in 2025.
-Mining organizations must address the consequences of adverse weather and rising temperatures, alongside transition risks related to decarbonization.
-The strategies involve using physical climate risk modelling to pinpoint vulnerable assets and developing robust net zero plans.
+Extreme weather is identified as the primary long-term risk over the next decade.
+Mining organizations must address the impacts of extreme weather and rising temperatures, as well as transition risks associated with decarbonization.
+Key strategies include using physical climate risk modeling to identify vulnerable assets and developing comprehensive net zero plans.

 Equipment maintenance and availability

-Equipment breakdown poses a significant risk that can delay production for extended periods or trigger mine closure.
-Because specialized equipment often has replacement lead times that take months or years, resilience hinges on establishing robust maintenance systems and incorporating preventative, predictive, and proactive maintenance strategies.
-A well-crafted sparing strategy for critical spares availability and storage is also crucial.
+Equipment breakdown poses a significant risk that can delay production for extended periods, or even trigger mine closure.
+Because specialized equipment often has replacement lead times that can take months or years, resilience hinges on establishing robust maintenance systems and incorporating preventative, predictive, and proactive maintenance strategies.
+A well-crafted strategy for critical spares and storage is equally crucial.

 Cyber risk and foundational technology

 Digital transformation has opened the floodgates to a host of new cyber exposures.
-Cyberattacks, whether targeted or untargeted, threaten foundational technology and impact employee safety, security, finances, and reputation.
-Leaders must prioritize strong cyber hygiene, including Multi-Factor Authentication (MFA) and Endpoint Detection and Response (EDR), and establish clear incident response planning.
+Cyberattacks, whether targeted or untargeted, threaten foundational technology and can impact employee safety, company security, finances, and reputation.
+Mining leaders must prioritize strong cyber hygiene, including multi-factor authentication and endpoint detection and response, and establish clear incident response plans.

 Geopolitical uncertainty